Gary Wilmot

-Harold Owen "Gary" Wilmot, MBE (born 8 May 1954) is a British actor who rose to fame as a contestant on New Faces.
+Harold Owen "Gary" Wilmot (born 8 May 1954) is a British actor who rose to fame as a contestant on New Faces.

 As a television presenter, he is best known as the host of You and Me, So You Want To Be Top and Showstoppers.
 His West End credits include Me and My Girl, Chitty Chitty Bang Bang, Dirty Rotten Scoundrels, The Prince of Egypt, and Wicked.

 Wilmot was appointed Member of the Order of the British Empire (MBE) in the 2018 Birthday Honours for services to drama and charity.

 Early life

 Wilmot was born in Lambeth, London, into a mixed-race household; his mother was English, and his father, Harry, was Jamaican and arrived in Britain on the Empire Windrush in 1948.
 Harry was a member of vocal harmony group The Southlanders, but died in 1961, when his sons were still young.
 Despite these show business roots, Wilmot's upbringing was outside of the limelight; his mother suffered poor health and could only work part-time jobs, meaning they had to rely on family allowance.
 Wilmot worked on building sites and in warehouses and factories, but soon realised he did not wish to continue in this line of work.